 class BookController < ApplicationController USER_ID, PASSWORD = "zara", "pass123" # Require authentication only for edit and delete operation before_filter :authenticate, :only => [ :edit, :delete ] def list @books = Book.find(:all) end def show @book = Book.find(params[:id]) end def new @book = Book.new @subjects = Subject.find(:all) end def create @book = Book.new(params[:book]) if @book.save redirect_to :action => 'list' else @subjects = Subject.find(:all) render :action => 'new' end end def edit @book = Book.find(params[:id]) @subjects = Subject.find(:all) end def update @book = Book.find(params[:id]) if @book.update_attributes(params[:book]) redirect_to :action => 'show', :id => @book else @subjects = Subject.find(:all) render :action => 'edit' end end def delete Book.find(params[:id]).destroy redirect_to :action => 'list' end def show_subjects @subject = Subject.find(params[:id]) end private def authenticate authenticate_or_request_with_http_basic do |id, password| id == USER_ID && password == PASSWORD end end end

-Let me explain these new lines −
+Let us explain these new lines −

-Second line, I have put before_filter which is used to run the configured method authenticate before any action in the controller.
+In the second line, we have put before_filter, which is used to run the configured method authenticate before any action in the controller.
 A filter may be limited to specific actions by declaring the actions to include or exclude.
 Both options accept single actions (:only => :index) or arrays of actions (:except => [:foo, :bar]).
 So here we have put authentication for edit and delete operations only.

-Because of second line, whenever you would try to edit or delete a book record, it will execute private authenticate method.
+Due to the second line, whenever you would try to edit or delete a book record, it will execute private authenticate method.